jnozzi/cocoadev.com/markdown/NSSplitViewWithAspectRatio.md

 ----

-Instead of subclassing General/NSSplitView, set an object as its delegate and implement the delegate methods.
-See General/SplitViewBasics.
+Instead of subclassing NSSplitView, set an object as its delegate and implement the delegate methods.
+See SplitViewBasics.

 I've already tried this; it works, but the code is really messy, mostly due to the fact that I must disable/reenable notifications and delegates (for the splitview, windows, etc.) so that resizes work properly and isn't jittery due to the resize codes being called twice (from delegate + notifications), and I still haven't been able to really make that work perfectly (some notifications still occur dispite being removed), so I really think subclassing is a better solution in end, both for control of the resize, code size, and just plain simplicity.